 We will consult and involve landowners and land managers from the start, to address the concerns that some have about swimming and other watery recreation, and to promote positive benefits.
 We aim to improve people’s understanding of safe and environmentally friendly behaviours around water, which can to help tackle the issues.

 We want to introduce people of all ages to enjoying the water safely and with care for the environment, to allay their fears and misunderstandings and those of parents and authorities, and to equip people to do their own risk assessments and mitigate risks, and to have fun.
-We will also be providing training to young people on safety and life-saving.
+We will also be providing training to young people on safety, life-saving and lifeguarding.

 More detail on the projects on this website and about all the BFER projects on The Brecks Fen Edge & Rivers Landscape Partnership Scheme website, supported by the National Lottery Heritage Fund.

-You might also be interested in the swim history project dates, Tales from the River 2020 dates
+You might also be interested in the latest on the Tales from the River project, Swim history project plans 2021.